kevinpagliuca/kevinpagliuca/README.md

 Today, the "I don't know", has become the "I still don't know", Bill Gate

 - 😎 I like to automate tasks to make life easier.
-- 👩🏻‍💻 Studying backend Nodejs/Nestjs and improve my skill on React.js/Next.js
+- 👩🏻‍💻 Studying backend Nodejs/Nestjs and improving my skills on React.js/Next.js

 ##